bradfrost/atomic-design/chapter-1.md

 In addition to disorienting users, these monolithic redesigns don’t get to the the organizational root of the problem.
 Without a fundamental change in process, history is bound to repeat itself, and what’s New-And-Shiny™ today becomes Old-And-Crusty™ tomorrow.
 The cycle repeats itself as companies push off minor updates until the next Big Redesign, ultimately paralyzing themselves and frustrating users in the process.

-Thankfully, even massive organizations are taking cues from the smaller, leaner startup world, and are striving to get things out the door quicker.
+Thankfully, even massive organizations are taking cues from the smaller, leaner startup world and striving to get things out the door quicker.
 By creating *minimum viable products* and shipping often to iteratively improve the experience, organizations are able to better address user feedback and keep up with the ever-shifting Web landscape.

 Moving away from Ron-Popeil-esque, set-it-and-forget-it redesigns requires deliberate changes in organizational structure and workflow.
 Which is a heck of a lot easier said than done.